davue/ParadoxSpeedSync/README.md

 ![](https://raw.githubusercontent.com/davue/ParadoxSpeedSync/master/images/running.gif)

 Your own speed is on top while all other clients are below.
 A red client shows you that this client is running slower than you.

+## Download
+You can either:
+* Get the latest master build directly from [Jenkins](https://jenkins.stammgruppe.eu/job/ParadoxSpeedSync/job/master/lastSuccessfulBuild/artifact/target/ParadoxSpeedSync.jar).
+* Or get the latest release here from GitHub.

 ## Troubleshooting
 * If the game won't speed down even if all clients are below current game speed, just press the sync key.